aldur/aldur.github.io/_posts/2025-06-26-yubikey-agent.md

 ---
 title: 'Two SSH keys on a Yubikey'
-date: 2025-06-20
+date: 2025-06-26 11:17:00 +0200
+excerpt: >
+  I use a single Yubikey and two SSH keys in NixOS containers (under ChromeOS) to authenticate to remote hosts and sign commits.
 ---

-With [NixOS containers in ChromeOS]({% link _posts/2025-06-19-nixos-in-crostini.md %}), I use an SSH key in a Yubikey to authenticate to remote hosts and keep the key itself separated from the container.
+With [NixOS containers in ChromeOS]({% link _posts/2025-06-19-nixos-in-crostini.md %}), I use an SSH key in a Yubikey to authenticate to remote hosts and keep the key separated from the container.

 Creating keys on the Yubikey and ensuring good UX while using them can be tricky, but [`yubikey-agent`](https://github.com/FiloSottile/yubikey-agent) makes it seamless.
 There's a catch though!
-The tool supports one SSH key only, while I'd like to use two:
+It supports one SSH key only, while I'd like to use two:

 1. One to authenticate (e.g., to GitHub).